BartMassey/wordle5/README.md

 idea is to take a naïve Python Wordle5 solver inspired by Matt Parker's Python solver and speed it up.

-The Rust here corresponds closely to the Python.
-The Rust runs in about 20 seconds.
-The Python runs in just over 67 minutes.
-The speedup for the Rust is about 200×.
+This version changes the search space to difficult-letter ordering.
+The Python here runs in about 1.13 seconds.
+The Rust here runs in about 17 milliseconds.
+The speedup for Rust is about 65×.

 This work is made available under the "MIT License".
 Please see the file `LICENSE.txt` in this distribution for license